fmahoudeau/MiCT-Net-PyTorch/README.md

 python test_speed.py --model mictresnet
 ```

-To prepare the dataset once download is compplete run:
+To prepare the dataset once download is complete run:

 ```
 # Extract all frames from all videos and create the train/test lists for the 3 splits.